protontypes/open-sustainable-technology/README.md

 - [sdmTMB](https://github.com/pbs-assess/sdmTMB/) - An R package that fits spatial and spatiotemporal predictive-processes for species distribution models.
 - [ENMwizard](https://github.com/HemingNM/ENMwizard) - Advanced Tecniques for Ecological Niche Modeling Made Easy.
 - [flexsdm](https://github.com/sjevelazco/flexsdm) - Useful tools for constructing species distribution models.
-- [The Catalogue of Life](https://github.com/CatalogueOfLife/general) - The most complete authoritative list of the world's species, maintained by hundreds of global taxonomists.
 - [Darwin Core](https://github.com/tdwg/dwc) - Standard for sharing of information about biological diversity.
 - [iNaturalist](https://github.com/inaturalist/inaturalist) - Helps you identify the plants and animals around you.
 - [pyinaturalist](https://github.com/pyinat/pyinaturalist) - Python client for iNaturalist, a community science platform that helps people get involved in the natural world by observing and identifying the living things around them.